llsant/llsant/README.md

 Welcome to my GitHub page.
-Since I need to keep order, I'm using GitHub to collaborate with or send issues to other projects, both public and private, and I host my own public projects at GitLab.
+Since I need to keep order, I'm using GitHub to collaborate with projects or send issues to them.
+My public projects are on GitLab.
 That's where the following links point to.

 * [Einstein's riddle in Z3](https://gitlab.com/llsant/einsteins-riddle): A solution for Einstein's riddle using the Z3 logic solver.